 - Karma Houdini: Velma, Roxie, and Billy Flynn.
-Meanwhile, inverted in that Hunyak gets punished, and Amos gets dumped and gets nothing.
+Meanwhile, inverted in that Hunyak gets punished.

 - Keep It Foreign: In the Hungarian production, the Hunyak was replaced by Cheng Li, a Chinese inmate who spoke untranslated Chinese during "The Cell Block Tango".

 - Knitting Pregnancy Announcement: Roxie allows herself to be seen knitting baby clothes as part of her fake pregnancy sympathy ploy.

 - Language Barrier: Hunyak, a young Hungarian woman, doesn't speak English.
 It gets her executed for a murder which she did not commit.